 While you may not be able to save $10,000 in a year just from investing, (unless you have a lot of money to invest), you'll certainly be able to set yourself up for some significant earnings.

 Compound interest is when your money earns money on itself.
 It's when you earn interest, and then you earn interest on the interest.
 Compound interest is often thought of as the eighth wonder of the world.

 Use compound interest and investing to start your savings to $10,000.

 Besides saving $10,000 in a year, you can also earn $10,000 in a year through side hustles.
 Side hustles can include making money online while working from home or going out and doing work in your community.

 Some people do their side hustles once a week, others do them every day, and some people live off their side hustles, essentially working for themselves all the time on their own schedule.

-- 10 Brilliant Ways To Make Money Online
+- 12 Brilliant Ways to Make Money Online for Beginners

 - How To Make Money With Print On Demand